9ydbxf8xv5-source/gbm_monte_carlo_python_matlab/project_explanation.md

 \frac{\sigma_{\text{payoff}}}{\sqrt{N}}
 $$

-As the number of simulations increases, the standard error decreases.
+As the number of simulations $N$ increases, the standard error decreases.
 This means the Monte Carlo price becomes more stable and the confidence interval becomes narrower.

 The convergence chart demonstrates this effect visually.
 With a small number of paths, the Monte Carlo estimate is noisy and may be far from the Black-Scholes price.
 As the number of paths increases, the estimate becomes more accurate and approaches the analytical benchmark.
 This reflects the law of large numbers.